-Natural gas, water and sewer utilities are the normal underground systems for your home.
+Natural gas, water, drainage and sewer utilities are the normal underground systems for your home.
 Unless there is a major obstacle to avoid, these lines run in fairly straight trenches from the house to connections at the edge of the property or street.
 It is a good idea to map out where these lines are located on your property in order to avoid accidentally damaging them when digging.

 If your electrical service is also underground it is likely to be in a separate trench.
 The wires will be in a conduit that runs from your meter to the nearest public utility pole or vault.
 If you have an underground electrical service, your cable TV and phone lines will likely be underground also.
 TV and phone cables are usually placed in separate conduits but placed in the same trench as the electrical service.